gene-git/dns_tools/README.md

 While all of them are needed to provide automation of key rolls, the first two items above are not specific to DNSSEC.

+## License

+`dns_tools` was created by Gene C. It is licensed under the terms of the MIT license.

+ - SPDX-License-Identifier: MIT
+ - Copyright (c) 2023, Gene C